Railway Museum in Photos

 • Train simulators

-• Outside is a miniature railway line.
-They stop at replica Tokyo stations.
+• Outside is a miniature railway line with replica Tokyo stations.

-• If you are mechanically minded, you can walk under some smaller trains and see what made them work.
+• For the mechanically minded, walk under some smaller trains and see what made them work.

 • Many scale train models are throughout the building.
 They were built with great care and attention to detail.

 • The museum was made for kids.
-There is a library, a Lego play area, and an interactive zone where you can learn more about trains.
+There is a library, a Lego play area, and an interactive zone to learn about trains.

 • There is a viewing deck on the third floor.
-You can use it to see passing Shinkansens.
-They come by regularly, about once every five or ten minutes.
-Luckily, due to noise regulations, they travel slower than usual.
-You should get some photos.
+Shinkansens come by regularly, about once every five or ten minutes.
+Due to noise regulations, they travel slower than usual.
+Photos of them are easy to get.

 • Eating is no problem.
-There are restaurants inside the building.
-Or you can buy an “ekiben” (a packed lunch sold at train stations).
-You can eat those outside the main building on designated trains or benches.
+Restaurants are inside the building.
+Or buy an “ekiben” (packed lunch sold at train stations).
+Eat them on designated trains or benches outside the main building.

 Railway Museum EF58 Electric Locomotive